Keivo1/alx_html_css/headphones/README.md

-Here is an amazing challenge to build my skills as web developer newbie.
+Here is an amazing challenge to build my skills as web a developer newbie.